-Essential Insurance for Business Owners
+Essential Insurance for Business Owners in Canada

 Employer/Employee Group RRSP Pension Programs

 Most Canadian companies recognize the importance of helping employees properly save for retirement.
 These companies set up monthly savings plans for employees and most companies even contribute a bit of money towards the savings plan too.

 A good pension plan will help to retain valued employees while also being a fully tax deductible valuable perk for all employees.

 Sadly, many group RRSP pension programs are flawed.
 Here are some of the common problems we see in our competitors plans:

 - Employees get no individual consultations to help them understand the plan.

 - Website information is overly pushed on employees and no one likes a call center to talk to.